mattbeneven/YT_ELT/README.md

 ---

+## Extracted Fields

+The following fields are extracted from the YouTube API:

+- Video ID
+- Video Title
+- Upload Date
+- Duration
+- View Count
+- Like Count
+- Comment Count

+---

 ## Pipeline Architecture

 This project uses **Apache Airflow** as the orchestration layer, running inside **Docker containers**, to manage an ELT workflow.
 The pipeline consists of the following steps: